hanjingo/doc/NOTE/DESIGN_PATTERN/chapter1.md

 **Class versus Interface Inheritance**:

-TODO
+The difference between an object's class and its type:

+- An object's class defines how the object is implemented.
+The class defines the object's internal state and the implementation of its operations.
+- An object's type only refers to its interface--the set of requests to which it can respond.

+The difference between class inheritance and interface inheritance (or subtyping):

+- Class inheritance defines an object's implementation in terms of another object's implementation.
+In short, it's a mechanism for code and representation sharing.
+- Interface inheritance (or subtyping) describes when an object can be used in place of another.

 **Programming to an Interface, not an Implementation**; There are two benefits to manipulating objects solely in terms of the interface defined by abstract classes:

-1. Client remain unaware of the specific types of objects they use, as logn as the obejcts adhere to the interface that clients expect.
+1. Client remains unaware of the specific types of objects they use, as long as the objects adhere to the interface that clients expect.
-2. Client remain unaware of the classes that implement these objects.
+2. Client remains unaware of the classes that implement these objects.
 Clients only know about the abstract class(es) defining the interface.

 Inheritance versus Composition: